 On behalf of the Association of Paediatric Neurologists of Ukraine, we sincerely thank the European Society of Paediatric Neurologists for their support and contribution to the development of professional education in paediatric neurology in Ukraine.

-EPNS Visiting Teacher Altynshash Jaxybayeva will visit Kyrgyzstan in May 2026
+EPNS Visiting Teacher Altynshash Jaxybayeva, Brigitte Volmer & Francis Cowan visited Kyrgyzstan in May 2026